openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ...
 ```

-If the model was marked `old_model`, that means that means that model was trained in older version of this framework (concretly, model checkpoint keys are different from keys used in model now), so if you want to use this model in any context, point out this fact in `config`:
+If the model was marked `old_model`, that means the model was trained in older version of this framework (concretely, model checkpoint keys are different from keys used in model now), so if you want to use this model in any context, point out this fact in `config`:
 ```
 ...
 old_model: true